sflwa/tvm-tracker/readme.txt

 * **Progress Tracking**: Mark movies as watched or drill down into TV series to track individual episode progress.
 * **Modular JS/PHP**: Uses a core orchestrator to manage specialized modules for Search, Settings, Movies, and TV.

+== Dependencies & Credits ==

+This plugin relies on the following third-party services for its core functionality:

+* **TMDb (The Movie Database)**: Provides primary movie and TV metadata, including posters, overviews, and IDs.
+(This product uses the TMDb API but is not endorsed or certified by TMDb.)
+* **TVmaze**: Provides detailed episode-level scheduling, summaries, and air dates for television series.
+* **Watchmode**: Powers the streaming source discovery, provider logos, and deep-linking to various streaming platforms.

 == Installation ==

 1. Upload the `tvm-tracker` folder to the `/wp-content/plugins/` directory.